l-palermo/Java-Training-/README.md

 # Java-Training

-This is a series of projects to train my knowledge of mataprogramming in a, for me, new language, Java.
+This is a series of small projects I am implementing to learn Java, with particular focus on metaprogramming principles as TDD, Encapsulation, Single responsibility and Unit Testing.